preemptive/r8-docs/README.md

 ## Introduction

-This site is unofficial documentation for [R8](https://android-developers.googleblog.com/2018/11/r8-new-code-shrinker-from-google-is.html), Google's code shrinker for Android&trade;.
+This is unofficial documentation for [R8](https://android-developers.googleblog.com/2018/11/r8-new-code-shrinker-from-google-is.html), Google's code shrinker for Android&trade;.
 Google intends R8 to be a drop-in replacement for [ProGuard](https://www.guardsquare.com/en/products/proguard), and, as R8 is designed to be compatible with most ProGuard rules, the [ProGuard Manual](pg_man) is a valuable reference for R8.
 However, there still are substantial differences between R8 and ProGuard, and Google has not documented those differences.
 This site is meant to fill that gap.